 Desktop chargers let you charge multiple phones, tablets and other USB-powered devices from a single mains outlet, and are great for freeing up some suitcase room on your travels.
-We round up the best desktop chargers and travel chargers you can buy in the UK right now.

 When choosing a desktop charger it's important to consider the number of USB outputs it offers, the rating of each, and the total output of the device.
 A 10-port desktop charger is of little use if it can simultaneously support only three of those ports at full-speed.
 That said, it isn't unusual for a desktop charger to be unable to run all its ports at maximum power at once.

 Many of the desktop and travel chargers we review here support intelligent technology that lets them recognise the attached device and automatically deliver the correct amount of power.
 Others will offer slow- and fast-charging ports for your phone, tablet or other USB devices.
 Also see our round-up of the best power banks and best charging cables.